Admin-AUXO/TripSplit/README.md

 ## Shared Data

-The app uses **jsonstorage.net** (completely free, no registration, no credit card required) to store shared data.
-Multiple friends can open the same GitHub Pages link and see/modify the same trip expenses in real-time.
-No setup required - it works out of the box!
+The app uses **jsonbin.io** to store shared data.
+Multiple friends can use the same Bin ID to see/modify the same trip expenses in real-time.

-**100% Free Forever** - All features are free.
-No subscriptions, no premium tiers, no payment processing.
-Everything works with free services.
+**Free Tier Available** - jsonbin.io offers a free tier with generous limits.
+No credit card required for basic usage.

-See [SETUP.md](./SETUP.md) for more details.
+See [SETUP.md](./SETUP.md) for setup instructions and API key configuration.

 ## How to Use